Indonesia national under-23 football team

 The Indonesia national under-23 football team (Indonesia: Tim Nasional Sepak Bola Indonesia U-23) is considered to be the feeder team for the Indonesia national football team, represents Indonesia at football in the Olympic Games, Asian Games and Southeast Asian Games, as well as any other under-23 international football tournaments including the AFC U-23 Asian Cup.
-It is controlled by the Football Association of Indonesia.
+It is controlled by the Football Association of Indonesia (PSSI).

 This team was founded when the Olympic football was changed to an under-23 competition, and is also managed as under-22 team while it doesn't play in major competitions.

 Kit

-The kits used are usually follow the senior team's kits.
+The kits used usually follow the senior team's kits.
 However, they sometimes used kits with different manufacturers.
 In 2006 Asian Games, they used Puma kits.
-For the 2018 Asian Games and 2021 Southeast Asian Games, they will use Li-Ning kits after the Indonesian Olympic Committee reached full sponsorship agreement with the apparel.
+For the 2018 Asian Games, 2021 Southeast Asian Games, 2022 Asian Games, and 2023 Southeast Asian Games, they will use Li-Ning kits after the Indonesian Olympic Committee reached full sponsorship agreement with the apparel.
 Li-Ning will manufacture all clothes used by all Indonesian athletes.

 Media coverage

-Indonesia team for Asian Cup finals tournament (if qualified, through 2024) and qualifiers, friendlies against other national teams and national clubs, and SEA Games (through 2021) are currently broadcast by TVRI (SEA Games only), MNC Media and Emtek.
-Previously, the SEA Games matches had been aired on Emtek from 2013 until 2017 plus the 2018 Asian Games (as the host country and broadcaster).
+Indonesia team for Asian Cup finals tournament and qualifiers are broadcast by MNC Media (qualifiers through 2020 and in 2024 only; finals through 2024) and Emtek (qualifiers in 2022 only).
+Friendlies against other national teams are broadcast by various channels and friendlies against national clubs by Emtek.
+The SEA Games matches are aired on TVRI (from 2013), MNC Media (2011; from 2019) and Emtek (2013–2017).
+The Asian Games matches are aired on Emtek (2018) and MNC Media (2022).
+The play-off match for the 2024 Summer Olympics was aired on RCTI.